Recent Admit Examples (identifying information redacted due to confidentiality):

 Tony P (1480 SAT)

 Tony applied as an international student from China.
 He had done some rather significant research at a Chinese University on “LRK2” gene mutations.
-When I reviewed his first draft personal statement it read like a research paper.
-My challenge with Tony was getting him to understand his audience.
+When we reviewed his first draft personal statement it read like a research paper.
+Our challenge with Tony was getting him to understand his audience.
 Most admissions readers are female and educated in the humanities.
-After a number of conversations and drafts, I was able to turn Tony’s research paper into Tony’s story.
-My second challenge with Tony was getting him to understand how to strategically choose an early decision school.
+After a number of conversations and drafts, we were able to turn Tony’s research paper into Tony’s story.
+Our second challenge with Tony was getting him to understand how to strategically choose an early decision school.
 But the effort paid off when Tony received his Ivy League offer from the University of Pennsylvania.

 Ashley S. (1560 SAT)